U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-Comment Period Extended for Proposed Helium Project in Eastern Utah
+Comment Period Extended for Proposed Natural Gas Project in Eastern Utah

 Bureau of Land Management

-For further information on this proposed project please contact Anita Jones at (435)636-3668.
-Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question for the above individual.
+For further project-specific information, please contact Stephanie Howard at (435)781-4469.
+Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question with the above individual.
 The FIRS is available 24 hours a day, seven days a week.
 Replies are provided during normal business hours.

 Follow us on Twitter @BLMUtah